The main classes and interfaces involved here are:

 Checking registered/enrolled card information

-Before displaying the Samsung Pay button, a partner app can query card brand information for the user’s currently enrolled payment cards in Samsung Pay to determine if payment is supported with the enrolled card.
-For example, if a merchant app accepts one card brand exclusively but the user has not registered any cards matching this brand in Samsung Pay, the merchant app needs to determine whether or not to display the Samsung Pay button for this purchase checkout.
+Before displaying the Samsung Pay button, a partner app can query card brand information for the user’s currently enrolled payment cards in Samsung Wallet to determine if payment is supported with the enrolled card.
+For example, if a merchant app accepts one card brand exclusively but the user has not registered any cards matching this brand in Samsung Wallet, the merchant app needs to determine whether or not to display the Samsung Pay button for this purchase checkout.

 To query the card brand, use the requestCardInfo() API method of the PaymentManager class.
 The requestFilter is optional bundle data reserved for future use.
 The merchant app does not need to set a value for it now.
 However, before calling this method, CardInfoListener must be registered so its listener can provide the following events: